 As you can see hormones are very complex.
 It is always important to test your hormones with your practitioner to understand exactly what’s happening.
 Testing progesterone is recommended on day 21 of your cycle, however this is based on a 28-day cycle that not all of us have.

-If you know when to expect your period it’s best to count 7 days before then (so if you have a 35-day cycle progesterone testing is recommended approx. day 28).
+If you know when to expect your period it’s best to count 7 days before then.
+So if you have a 35-day cycle progesterone test approximately day 28.
 If your cycles are not regular then ovulation timing can assist, which can be detected with egg-white mucus observations, BBT charting or LH pee strips.

 No reason to test progesterone prior to ovulation, if on oral contraception or post-menopause as there is little progesterone.